dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 If  you think good architecture is expensive, try bad architecture. —— Brian Foote and Joseph Yoder

-The kinds of changes a system’s development typically experiences should not be the changes that are costly, that are hard to make, that take managed projects of their own rather than being folded into the daily and weekly flow of work.
+The kinds of changes a system's development typically experiences should not be the changes that are costly, that are hard to make, that take managed projects of their own rather than being folded into the daily and weekly flow of work.

 That point leads us to a not-so-small physics-related problem: time travel.
 How do we know what those typical changes will be so that we can shape those significant decisions around them?
 How do we reduce future development effort and cost without crystal balls and time machines?